Balance

 2) That the day heralds the coming of spring and fertility, perfectly represented by an egg.

-But while you certainly can try to balance an egg with equal effect on any day of the year, the Spring Equinox can be a good inspiration to focus on balance – in your life and in your business.
+But while you certainly can try to balance an egg with equal effect on any day of the year, the Spring Equinox can be a good to focus on balance – in your life and in your business.

 One of the things our reaction to the -19 pandemic has done has been to force us to combine our work lives and our personal lives more completely.
-Whether sheltering-in-place, home schooling your children, holding on Zoom, or figuring out other ways to try to continue our lives without exposing us to infectious pathogens, our hours at home have increased substantially.
+Whether sheltering-in-place, home schooling your children, holding meetings on , or figuring out other ways to try to continue our lives without exposing us to infectious pathogens, our hours at home have increased substantially.
 At the same time, our visits to our offices or other workplaces have diminished.

 In the old days, before CORONA and also before the Internet, it was easy to keep your personal and professional lives separate.
-But today, technology, , work habits, and our reaction to the pandemic all conspire to force our lives together.
+But today, , , work habits, and our reaction to the pandemic all conspire to force our lives together.

 Plenty of people have written about the problems with this new mishmash but it seems to me that there’s a lot of crying over spilled milk or closing the barn door after the horse has run out.
 Instead of trying so hard to keep our different lives separate, the real opportunity for all of us is to look at the benefits of combining our lives while we improve both of them at the same time.